evoisec/sensor-data-analytics/README.md

 https://github.com/evoisec/sensor-data-analytics/blob/master/doc/data-model2.jpg

-textual description can be provided as well in a real project
+in a real project, textual description can be provided as well

 ## Use Case Scenarios and Functional Architecture